mentalblood0/bottomless/README.md

 i = 0
 for e in db:
-    # e is RedisInterface instance,
+    # e is a RedisInterface instance,
     # so to get data you need to call it:
     assert e() == l[i]
     assert e() == db[i]